 First time in Canada?
 Good to know before you go hiking in Canada in 2021

 If it’s your first time in Canada, there are a few things that will help you to know before you go that we’ve added to our Banff travel guide!
 Hiking in Canada is a glamping dream winter or summer.
 However, if you’re not a fan of the cold, look into hikes from July to August!
 Check out the feature below for more information.

 How to get to Banff National Park: travel Alberta in 2021

 So the next question is how to get to Banff National Park?
 How to get there isn’t too difficult.
 If you are flying in, Calgary in Alberta is the main city and the easiest way to get to Banff National Park.
 Calgary International Airport (YYC) is 88 miles from the charming town of Banff, which will take you approximately 1.5 hours to reach by car.
 You can also get to Banff and Lake Louise by the readily-available local bus services for around $71 per person.

 If you want to travel Alberta to Banff by direct train and fancy traveling in style, it is recommended you take the Rocky Mountaineer—where you can uncover this hidden world of unparalleled beauty and experience incredible views of the Canadian Rockies.

 The Banff National Park guide recommends that you drive your own car if possible or rent one from a car rental service.
-It is also important you pick up a park pass, which can be purchased upon entry to the park or in advance online.
+It is also important you pick up a Banff National Park pass, which can be purchased upon entry to the park or in advance online.

 For those wanting a truly relaxing getaway where they can focus solely on the incredible scenery, public transport runs throughout the park, making travel from one beautiful spot to the next completely stress-free.
 Roam is a regular hybrid bus service and you can find out more information here.

 Banff National Park facts before you go hiking in one of the best national parks in the world